What’s the “July Effect” in medicine?

 Do I Have a Malpractice Case?

 The strength of any malpractice case rests on your ability to show that negligence occurred and that it was responsible for your injury.
 That’s what makes the hospital liable.

 The details of your particular situation greatly impact how strong your case is.
 Demonstrating negligence in a malpractice case is very difficult and requires a knowledgeable legal staff to research.
 Linking that negligence to an injury (proving liability) is equally difficult and this is why you should never try to handle a malpractice suit on your own.

-If you or a loved one has suffered due to medical malpractice, you need the experienced lawyers of Wingate, Russotti, Shapiro & Halperin, LLP.
+If you or a loved one has suffered due to medical malpractice, you need the experienced lawyers of Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Call us today at (212) 986-7353 to discuss your case.